Category Archives: TrendingNow /

 All the team at the Andrew Simpson Watersports Centre (ASWC), Lake Garda, are very excited to team up with Foiling Week from June 28 – July 1st.
 As a Royal Yachting Association (RYA) recognized training centre, we will be running foiling taster courses from the NEW RYA Foil Training Scheme throughout the four days of Foiling Week.

-Along with the Official Test Centre (OTC) we will be offering opportunities to try and Sailfoil or Windfoil.
 There will be a range of foiling kit available for both sailing and windsurfing, adults and children, and all tuition will be delivered by RYA qualified Foiling Instructors with RYA taster certificates issued to all those who participate.